-Displays basic information such as IP and MAC addresses from the OSA Address Table (OAT) for the devices defined for the TCP/IP virtual machine on OSA-Express adapter cards that support the OSAINFO function.
-The SELECT filter can be used to chose information for a specific device.
-If no filter is used, the content of the OAT for all connected devices will be displayed.
+Displays basic information, such as IP and MAC addresses, from the OSA address table (OAT) for the devices defined for the TCP/IP virtual machine on OSA-Express adapter cards that support the OSAINFO function.
+The SELECT filter can be used to choose information for a specific device.
+If no filter is used, the contents of the OAT for all connected devices are displayed.